fcrepo4-archive/fcrepo-fedora3-federation-connector/README.md

 # Fedora 3 Federation Connector

 This fedoration connector allows exposure of fedora 3 content in a running fedora 3 repository to appear within a fedora 4 repository.
 To use this code, you'd need to have access to a fedora 3 repository.

+## Configuration requirements

+1. Fedora 3 repository must be accessible through the REST API
+2. Adminsitrative credentials must be provided that expose access to ALL content
+3. The resource index must be enabled
+4. The repository is expected to be unchanging while exposed through Fedora 4

 ## Organization